 A lot of the time, lease agreements are signed, put in a drawer and never seen again.
 However, a business property lease agreement rarely falls into that category.
 Both the tenant and the landlord will often look over the document to remind themselves of their obligations rights, especially where repairs and maintenance are concerned.

 A tenant has certain legal responsibilities outside of the terms and conditions of any commercial letting agreement.
 These cover things like ensuring the safety of staff, customers and visitors of the property, as set out by the Health & Safety Executive (HSE).
 All business owners need to be aware of the HSE laws and regulations.

 Commercial tenants also have the responsibility of informing the landlord of any maintenance issues, making sure fire alarms and smoke detectors work etc. It would normally be the responsibility of the landlord to have issues addressed, but the tenant must inform them.

 Of course, there is also the issue of rent payment.
 These must be made and made according to the terms set out in the commercial leases agreement.

 What are a landlord’s responsibilities in a Commercial Tenancy Agreement?

-Commercial property landlords have a responsibility to ensure that the commercial property that they are letting is safe for not just the tenant but also anybody else that may be using or visiting it.
-There are often confusions around who is responsible for what, and this is largely because commercial property leases are not the same as those that cover residential properties.
+Commercial property landlords have a responsibility to ensure that the commercial property that they are letting is safe for not just the tenant but also anybody else who may be using or visiting it.
+There is often confusion around who is responsible for what, and this is largely because commercial property leases are not the same as those that cover residential properties.

 Download your free commercial lease agreement template for the UK

 All in all, commercial letting agreements can be complicated until you get used to drawing them up.
-That said, however, even if you are an old hand a template can still save a whole lot of time.
-Download your free commercial letting agreement today, and save yourself the headache of starting from scratch.
+That said, however, even if you are an old hand, a template can still save a whole lot of time.
+Download your free commercial agreement template today, and save yourself the headache of starting from scratch.